sequencemedia/react-select-element/README.md

 #### 1. `<InfiniteSelect />`

-In standard behaviour, when the options are visible the user can move up and down the list by pressing the "arrow up" and "arrow down" keys on their keyboard -- but the movement is constrained, and will stop at the first or the last item in the list.
+In standard behaviour, when the options are visible, the user can move up and down through the options list by pressing the "arrow up" and "arrow down" keys on their keyboard.
+Movement will stop at the first item or the last item.

 You want to modify that behaviour.